2StepsFr0mHell/playground-wuj99giv/welcome.md

 ## Getting Started

 I've chosen [Ghost in the Cell](https://www.codingame.com/multiplayer/bot-programming/ghost-in-the-cell) because it's simple enough and quite fun.
 Let's see how fast we can get to the Bronze league.
+I'd say it'll take you 30 minutes, maximum an hour.

 I personally code in Java but the tutorial is pretty language-agnostic.
-So choose your favorite language in the dropdown above the code and let's get cracking!
+So choose your favorite language in the drop-down above the code and let's get cracking!

-__Disclaimer: this tutorial aims at showing how easy and straightforward it can be to get started into a bot programming game.
-There are plenty of classic algorithms to use in bot programming, however it's not the focus of this tutorial.__
+_Disclaimer: this tutorial aims at showing how easy and straightforward it can be to get started into a bot programming game.
+There are plenty of classic algorithms to use in bot programming, however it's not the focus of this tutorial._